Zillatron27/claude-code-control-plane/README.md

 # Claude Code Control Plane

-An architecture pattern for making AI-assisted development operationally reliable — described in infrastructure terms, not developer terms.
+This is an architecture pattern for making AI-assisted development operationally reliable for in infrastructure nerds.
+I'm not a developer but I have spent 20+ years working on networks, data centres and infrastucture so I'm coming at AI-assisted coding from a different perspective from people that write code for a living.

-If you're a sysadmin, network engineer, or infrastructure specialist using AI coding tools and wondering why everyone else's advice feels like it's written for a different audience — this is for you.
+If you're a sysadmin, network engineer or infrastructure specialist using AI coding tools and wondering why everyone else's advice feels like it's written for a different audience — that's because it is :D Hopefully this helps you unlock Claude Code as another tool like it has for me!

 ---

 ## What This Is

 Claude Code is a stateless execution engine.
-Every session starts fresh — no memory of previous work, no understanding of your systems, no awareness of what happened five minutes ago.
-Left unmanaged, it's a fast but unreliable worker that guesses at context and makes confident mistakes.
+Every session starts fresh and it has no memory of previous work, no understanding of your systems, no awareness of what happened five minutes ago.
+Left unmanaged it's a fast but unreliable worker that guesses at context and sometimes makes confident mistakes.

-The control plane is the infrastructure layer that fixes this.
-It connects a human operator (who has domain knowledge, architectural judgment, and system understanding) to a stateless AI executor (who has speed, broad technical knowledge, and no context) — and makes the combination operationally reliable.
+This 'control plane' is an infrastructure model that helps fix this.
+It connects a human operator (who has domain knowledge, architectural judgment and system understanding) to a stateless AI executor (who has speed, broad technical knowledge, and no context) and makes the combination reliable.

 This isn't a guide to writing a good CLAUDE.md.
 The specific rules are personal to whatever operator builds them.
-This is about the **architecture pattern** — how the components fit together, what infrastructure role each one plays, and why it works for someone who thinks in systems rather than syntax.
+My CLAUDE.md isn't going to make *your* projects better.
+This is about the **architecture pattern** — how the components fit together, what role each one plays and why it works for someone who thinks in systems rather than syntax.

-## The Problem
+## Friction

 A stateless executor has fundamental operational limitations: